fperazzi/davis-2017/README.md

 The directory is structured as follows:

- * `ROOT/cpp`: Implementation and python wrapper ofr the temporal stability.
+ * `ROOT/cpp`: Implementation and python wrapper of the temporal stability measure.

  * `ROOT/python/tools`: contains scripts for evaluating segmentation.
      - `eval.py` : evaluate a technique and store results in HDF5 file